japila-books/apache-spark-internals/docs/shuffle/ShuffleWriter.md

   success: Boolean): Option[MapStatus]
 ----

-Stops (_closes_) the ShuffleWriter and returns a xref:scheduler:MapStatus.adoc[MapStatus] if the writing completed successfully.
+Stops (_closes_) the ShuffleWriter and returns a scheduler:MapStatus.md[MapStatus] if the writing completed successfully.
 The `success` flag is the status of the task execution.

-stop is used when ShuffleMapTask is requested to xref:scheduler:ShuffleMapTask.adoc#runTask[run].
+stop is used when ShuffleMapTask is requested to scheduler:ShuffleMapTask.md#runTask[run].

 == [[write]] Writing Partition Records Out to Shuffle System